thecode-lab/vendure-plugin-catalog-export/README.md

-# venduer-plugin-productcatalog.json
+# vendure-plugin-catalog-export
-I'm developing a plugin with the goal of optimizing server performance.
-This plugin generates a JSON representation of the complete product catalog and exposes it through a REST API.
-The JSON data can be fetched in the frontend to dynamically generate sitemaps and product feeds for SEO purposes.
-This approach helps prevent server overload.....
+The plugin automates the generation of a comprehensive JSON representation of your product catalog.
+This data is made accessible via a REST API endpoint, facilitating easy retrieval for frontend applications.
+By leveraging this JSON data, dynamic sitemaps and product feeds can be dynamically generated, enhancing your store's SEO capabilities.
+Additionally, this approach helps mitigate the risk of server overload, ensuring optimal performance even during peak traffic periods

 # Installation

 ```typescript
 const config: VendureConfig = {
   // ... other configurations